 3. Sniff Out WiFi Signal Dead Zones

-Use a WiFi sniffer app to test locations where you are losing WiFi signal.
+Use a WiFi sniffer app to test locations where you are losing WiFi signals.
 Simply download a WiFi sniffer app and check the signal in the places you’re experiencing issues.
 Signal strength is expressed as a negative number. -1 is the unattainable goal we’re shooting for.
 Generally speaking -40 to -60 is excellent.
 Signals in the -60 to -75 range are acceptable.
 Anything -80 or above is pretty bad, nearing the point of unusable.
 If a signal is poor, take a couple of steps left or right and see if it gets any better.
 You can also try moving furniture if that appears to be the source of signal obstruction.
 Many WiFi sniffers also will tell you which channels are noisy and which are clear.
 This is good information to note in case you need to change to a different channel later.

 4. Check your Wireless Card